gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **The October Roundup by Wild West Hackin' Fest: Adversary Emulation w/ Jorge Orchilles (5-Hours)** - Thu, Oct 22, 2020 12:00 PM - 5:00 PM - Adversary emulation is a type of ethical hacking engagement where a Red Team imitates how an attacker operates, leveraging frameworks like MITRE ATT&CK to identify specific tactics, techniques, and procedures (TTPs) that a real threat actor might use against an organization.
 Rather than focusing on attacks less likely to occur, these engagements draw upon Cyber Threat Intelligence to identify adversaries with the intent, opportunity, and capability to attack.
 Further, adversary emulation may proceed with the Blue Team having no knowledge of the exercise or full knowledge (Purple Team). https://register.gotowebinar.com/register/3678308807480230671

 * **The Secret Thoughts of a Successful Hacker | Nadean Tanner | 1 Hour** - Wed, Oct 28, 2020 1:00 PM - 2:00 PM EDT - This talk will help you identify those thought patterns that undermine your ability to feel as capable as others know you are and take ownership of your well deserved success.
 Being proactive, asking the right questions, and once you know there is a problem, start working on the solution. https://attendee.gotowebinar.com/register/7636446215083130894

+* **Cyber Threat Hunting: What you need to know about getting into the Hunt | James Smith** - Thu, October 29, 2020 6:00 PM – 7:00 PM EDT - Interested in the art of Defensive Forensics, Incident Response (DFIR) and Threat Hunting?
+Join us as Infosec expert James Smith discusses “the thrill of the hunt” and what it takes to launch a career in this area of Infosec. https://www.eventbrite.com/e/cyber-threat-hunting-what-you-need-to-know-about-getting-into-the-hunt-tickets-125274847441

 ### November